Possible alignments at Mycenae, Greece

 looks not to be through the triangular structure.
 It looks that part of

-structure was still caved in/pushed up, as seen in the 1834 drawing.
+structure was still caved in, as seen in the 1834 drawing.

 - around 1960's someone (still living in 2004 in Mycenae) working